 North Carolina ranks second nationally behind Iowa in terms of hog production.
 The study showed the bacteria present in the noses of the industrial workers, but not in those who work on antibiotic-free farms.

 Dr. Christopher Heaney, a professor at Johns Hopkins, told Healthline the debate over antibiotic use in livestock production has raged since a 1976 study.
 That research showed development of tetracycline resistance in coliforms isolated from the feces of chicken farmers who raised birds that were given the drug in their feed.

 “A limitation of our study is that it did not sample animals on the farm,” Heaney said.
 “However, it does provide information that could contribute to a discussion about antibiotics use in livestock production.”

 Staph infections can be fatal, and often start with a skin infection.
-The U.S. Centers for Disease Control has said that controlling MRSA is one of their top priorities.

 Bacteria, but Not Infection